Daleep-Singh/Javafx-PaintApp/README.md

 # Javafx-PaintApp
 A basic version of MS-Paint coded in java using javafx.
+Please run the "Paint.java" file